Timothy Olyphant as Raylan Givens, old-fashioned Deputy U.S. Marshal

 The mini-checked cotton shirt has a slim spread collar and narrow front placket that reminds me of the standard offerings at places like Banana Republic, J. Crew, and Macy’s during the “slim fit” craze of the mid-2010s.
 This connection makes sense as much of Raylan’s clothing was known to be sourced from these retailers, though this may be the navy-and-black checked A.P.C. shirt that made an appearance during the show’s final episode and would be auctioned following the production.

 Raylan often wore vintage ties sourced by the show’s costume team, and this satin-finished navy tie is likely no exception.
 Two off-kilter gray-stitched rectangles in the center of the tie break up the solid navy ground.

 In the early episodes of Justified, Raylan stood tall in a pair of anteater cowboy boots from Justin, though he switched to the custom-made ostrich leg boots from Lucchese following the show’s third season.
-The Western-heeled boots have decorative stitching on the shafts, though they tend to be mostly concealed by Raylan’s jeans.

 By now, you know that Raylan Givens completes his cowboy image with a hat to supplement the boots.
 Baron Hats custom made this sahara tan 200XXX beaver hat with a 4.25″ cattleman’s crown, 3.25″ brim, and slim ranger-buckled tooled leather band for Timothy Olyphant to wear on the show, and it continues to market “The RG” hat on their site.